aka7/alerta-terraform/README.md

 In order for Terraform to be able to make changes in your AWS account, you will need to set the AWS credentials for your user.
 You can do this two ways

-  * Setting as environment variables:
+  1. Set as environment variables:
-  * Set details in in .aws/credentials file
+  2. Set details in in .aws/credentials file

 Both ways is show below.